Spin noise of exciton-polaritons in microcavities

-For pulsed excitation, the stochastic polarization of polariton condensates was studied in Ref.~\cite{PhysRevB.80.195309} by numerical integration of Langevin equations for the condensate spinor wavefunctions.
-The approach of Ref.~\cite{PhysRevB.80.195309} can be extended to a continuous wave pumping making it possible, in principle, to determine the full statistics of the system.
-Here we resort to a simpler analytical approach based on kinetic equations treating $g^{(2)}$ as an external parameter.
+The full statistics of polariton condensates can be determined by numerical integration of Langevin equations for the condensate wavefunctions, as it was done, e.g. in Ref.~\cite{PhysRevB.80.195309} for stochastic polarization under pulsed excitation.
+Here we resort to an analytical approach based on kinetic equations treating $g^{(2)}$ phenomenologically.

 \emph{Role of effective magnetic fields.} We begin the discussion of the effective magnetic fields with the case of an anisotropic system where the polariton doublet is split into the pair of states, linearly polarized along $x$ and $y$ axes.
-In such a case the vector $\bm\Omega =(\Omega _{a},0,0)$ determines the anisotropic splitting~\cite{Klopotowski2006511,PhysRevB.73.073303,amo09,PhysRevB.82.085315}, and we assume that the effective temperature $T$ of the system exceeds the anisotropic splitting to neglect the steady spin polarization.
-The $S_{z}$ and $S_{y}$ show precession, while the dynamics of $S_{x}$ remains purely dissipational.
+In such a case the vector $\bm\Omega =(\Omega _{a},0,0)$ determines the anisotropic splitting~\cite {Klopotowski2006511,PhysRevB.73.073303,amo09,PhysRevB.82.085315}, and we assume that the effective temperature $T$ of the system exceeds the anisotropic splitting to neglect the steady spin polarization.
+The $S_{z}$ and $S_{y}$ rotate, while the dynamics of $S_{x}$ remains purely dissipational.
 As a result, the fluctuations become anisotropic with nonzero spectrum components (c.f.
 Ref.~\cite{gi2012noise})